James Forsyth (political aide)

 James Forsyth (born 1981) is a British political aide and former political journalist.
-After serving as political editor of The Spectator magazine since 2009, he was appointed Political Secretary to the Prime Minister of the United Kingdom by Rishi Sunak in December 2022.
+After serving as political editor of The Spectator magazine since 2009, he was Political Secretary to the Prime Minister of the United Kingdom, Rishi Sunak, from 2022 until July 2024.

 Early life

 Forsyth attended Winchester College and Jesus College, Cambridge.

 Career

 Forsyth joined Foreign Policy magazine as assistant editor before launching Coffee House, The Spectator's political blog, in 2007.
 He was appointed deputy editor, online, of The Spectator in 2008 and political editor in 2009.

-He is also a weekly columnist for The Times on a Friday, previously writing for The Sun on Saturdays and previously the Mail on Sunday.
+He was also a weekly columnist for The Times on a Friday, previously writing for The Sun on Saturdays and previously the Mail on Sunday.

 He is an advisory board member of the ResPublica think tank in Westminster.

 On 24 December 2022, Forsyth was hired by Prime Minister Rishi Sunak as his political secretary.

+In 2023 the New Statesman named Forsyth as the eighth most powerful right-wing figure in the UK, describing him as wielding "significant influence over key decisions".

 Personal life

 Forsyth has been married to the journalist Allegra Stratton since 2011.
 She was appointed as the Downing Street Press Secretary under Prime Minister Boris Johnson in November 2020.
-They live in Canonbury in Islington with their two children.
+They live in Canonbury, Islington with their two children.

-He is close friends with Prime Minister and Conservative Party leader Rishi Sunak; they were contemporaries at Winchester College and are godparents to each other's children.
+He is close friends with former Prime Minister and Conservative Party leader Rishi Sunak; they were contemporaries at Winchester College and are godparents to each other's children.
 Sunak was best man at Forsyth's wedding to Stratton in 2011.